broch/broch.github.io/content/posts/elm-have-i-been-pwned.md

 The first thing we need to be able to do is calculate SHA-1 values.
 Fortunately, someone has already written an [Elm package which does just that](https://package.elm-lang.org/packages/TSFoster/elm-sha1/latest/).

 We write our own `sha1` function to make sure we are always using upper-case Hex values.
-The API used Hex encoding and thought it isn't case sensitive, the response is always upper-case and we're going to be comparing with those values.
+The API uses Hex encoding and though it isn't case sensitive, the response is always upper-case and we're going to be comparing with those values.

 ```elm
 sha1 : String -> String